kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/manage-payment-methods/guide.en-asia.md

 ## Instructions <a name="payment_methods"></a>

-In the [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then select `Payment method`{.action}.
+In the [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then select `My payment methods`{.action}.

 ![hubpayment](images/hubpayment.png){.thumbnail}